mvgorp/Getting-and-Cleaning-Data-Course-Project/README.md

 The script contains elaborate comments on each step of the code.

-Basically it contains two part:
+Basically it contains two parts:

 1. function buildSensordata
 2. the main program